Sovereign Magistral Order of the Temple of Solomon

-This authentic and direct continuation of the original Templar Order is Not “Masonic”, and has no Masonic involvement.
+This direct continuation of the original Templar Order is Not “Masonic”, and has no Masonic involvement.
 While the Order was founded in 1118 AD, Freemasonry was not created until over 350 years later during the 15th century in Scotland, as an isolated offshoot which subsequently evolved independently in its own unique direction.
 Masonry has no affiliation with the modern form of this original Order of the Temple of Solomon.

 Authentic Name of the Original Order

 The most historically correct and authentic name of the original Order, which later became popularized as the “Knights Templar”, was best documented by the prominent British barrister (higher rank of lawyer) and authoritative historian, Charles G. Addison:

 The Order was first established ca.1118 AD, when “nine noble knights formed a holy brotherhood in arms, and entered into a solemn pact”.
 Inspired by “the religious and military fervour of the day, and animated by the sacredness of the cause to which they had devoted their swords, they called themselves the Poor Fellow-soldiers of Jesus Christ”, which in many translations in history books was alternatively called the Poor Knights of Christ of the Temple of Solomon.

 Addison explained that the King of Jerusalem “granted them a place of habitation within the sacred inclosure of the Temple on Mount Moriah”, which at the time was promoted and described “by the monks and priests of Jerusalem… as the Temple of Solomon, whence the [knights] came thenceforth to be known by the name of ‘the Knighthood of the Temple of Solomon’.”